-- It is described as a void or cavity created in a compact sand mass with the help of pattern which (mould), when filled with molten metal produce a casting.
+- It is described as a void or cavity created in a compact sand mass with the help of pattern which (mold), when filled with molten metal produce a casting.

-- The mould is made by using the moulding sand consists of basic elements such as
+- The mold is made by using the molding sand consists of basic elements such as

-- Silica Sand Particles: They are used for producing the required strength of the moulding sand.
+- Silica Sand Particles: They are used for producing the required strength of the molding sand.
 (75-80%) of sand is filled with Silica sand Particles.

 - Clay: It is used for producing the bond between the sand particles.
-(15-20%) of clay is filled in moulding sand.
+(15-20%) of clay is filled in molding sand.